EHang (EH) Alert: Did You Lose Money on Your Investment? Contact Johnson Fistel Regarding Investigation

 SAN DIEGO, Feb.
-16, 2021 /PRNewswire/ -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by EHang Holdings Limited (NASDAQ:EH) ("EHang" or "the Company").
+16, 2021 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP is investigating potential violations of the federal securities laws by EHang Holdings Limited (NASDAQ:EH) ("EHang" or "the Company").

 On February 16, 2021, Wolfpack Research ("Wolfpack ") published a report entitled " EHang: A Stock Promotion Destined to Crash and Burn." wherein Wolfpack detailed a series of alarming red flags about EHang.